 Meat corner is probably not as popular as the fish area, but looks a lot more hygienic than in Phuket town market or local village markets.
 Despite their ‘raw’ display, meat sold in markets is often fresher than the one found in ‘better presented’ supermarkets.

 The fish corner is also interesting with, a large variety of very fresh looking fishes and seafood, but what catches the eye most are the live hanging crabs endlessly swimming in the air suspended by a string, the eels and catfish are still frantically swimming in their buckets and the cockle shells might spit at you is you stare at them too long.

-A set of escalators takes you upstairs where you will find a food court, but only half the stalls seem to be used.
+A set of escalators takes you upstairs where you will find clothing and a large food court.
+Apparently you can buy your seafood downstairs and carry it upstairs to the one of the restaurants who will cook it for you.
+We haven’t tried it personally but seems to be a popular and fun way to have a seafood lunch.
 The Hemingway restaurant downstairs seems to be a lot more successful.
 One corner of the second floor sells unbranded cloths and jeans.

 Open: 6 am to 9 pm

 Location: Sai Kor Road, Patong beach, (behind Jungceylon Shopping Mall)